 Transfer Notes and Acceptable Substitutes

-Transfer credits will ordinarily be accepted from regionally accredited institutions and evaluated for appropriate credit requirements in the student's degree program.
+Transfer credits will ordinarily be accepted from regionally accredited institutions and evaluated for appropriate credit toward requirements in the student's degree program.

 The information contained in this catalog excerpt is intended for informational purposes only.
 Every effort is made to provide this information as accurately as possible at the time of publication; however, the university reserves the right to revise any section or part without notice or obligation.
-Printed on: 7/3/2015.
+Printed on: 7/21/2017.